 These are the new Ukraine shirts 2020/21, the Ukrainian national football team’s new home and alternate tops for the 2020 football season.
 Made by Joma, the new kits were officially unveiled on July 15, 2020.
 The uniforms will be worn by the national team for their Nations League games during 2020, with a new strip seemingly set to be released for next year’s European Championships.

 Joma have unveiled two kits- a yellow home shirt, and a blue alternate one.
 Both tops appear to use the same design template, as can be seen in the pics below.

 Ukraine are in Group A4 for the 20/21 Nations League alongside Switzerland, Spain and Germany.
 Continue reading

-These are the new Zimbabwe kits 2019/20, the Warriors’ new home and alternate jerseys for the 2019 African Cup of Nations and other international fixtures during the upcoming season.
-Made by Umbro, the new Zimbabwe AFCON uniforms were officially unveiled on May 16, 2019.
+These are the new Tunisia shirts 20/21, Tunisia’s new home and alternate jerseys for the upcoming international season.
+Made by Kappa, the new kits were officially unveiled on July 3, 2020 by the Carthage Eagles.